Skip to main content

 When working with clients, I imagine a Matching Picture Rose 🌹 in the room or on my altar, attracting any energy of the same issue in me!
 This can be by real roses on the altar - after the session, dissolve the imagined rose - and change the water on the vase.

-In the 90s, a massage client actively working through her play past traumatic experiences shared guidelines before her first session.
-One was to stop moving my hands when she asked me to, but keep them gently touching her, and not 'abandon' her by removing them!
+In the 90s, a massage client actively working through her past traumas shared guidelines before her first session.
+One was to stop moving my hands when she asked me to, while keep them gently touching her, and not 'abandon' her by removing them!
 She would process what came up (often out loud) and then we'd continue.

 She visited the retreat center several times each year, and would ask, 'I've gotten a lot better, haven't I?
 I only needed to ask you to stop moving ___times!'
 And I would affirm her progress - this affirmation was equally important to her!